FoxesAreAlsoCute/Strong-Man-Kills-Bugs/README.md

 # Strong-Man-Kills-Bugs

-This game have not been developed yet.
-This is just code example.
+This game has not been developed yet.
+The provided code is just an example.

+---